SDT-base Contents Functions PDF Index |

 rbe3 constraints enforce the motion of a slave node as a weighted average of master nodes.
 Two definition strategies are supported in SDT, either direct or implicit.
 There are known robustness problems with the current implementation of this constraint.

-The direct definition explicitely declares each node with coupled DOFs and weighting in a data field.
+The direct definition explicitly declares each node with coupled DOFs and weighting in a data field.
 Several rbe3 constrains can be declared in data.data.
 Each row of data.data codes a set of constraints following the format

 Rbe3ID NodeIdSlave DofSlave Weight1 DofMaster1 NodeId1 Weight2 ...